leandrosardi/my.saas/README.md

 ## 03. Sandbox Mode

-Create a file `.sandbox` to set the constant `SANDBOX=true` when you start the webserver.
+Create a file `.sandbox` to set the function `BlackStack.sandbox?=true` when you start the webserver.

 ```bash
 cd ~/code/my.saas
 touch .sandbox
 ```

-The `SANDBOX` constant is used in the `config.rb` file mainly, to switch configuration between `development` or `production` environment.
+The `BlackStack.sandbox?` function is used in the `config.rb` file mainly, to switch configuration between `development` or `production` environment.

 E.g.: You may want to switch between `development` and `production` databases without have to move files or writing code.
 Just keep the `.sandbox` file in your local computer for development.